Blog Home » Age Levels » Teens (Youth) » Young People Need Reasons

 They need a reason to hold on to God’s Word as the absolute standard and solution for life.

-It continues with an environment in which they are free to question.
+It continues with an environment in which they’re free to question reasons to believe.

 How much better that they wrestle with the truths of God’s Word with you than the other options.
 Encourage them to ask questions.
 Guard against putting them down for their doubts and skepticism.
 If you don’t have all the answers, that’s okay.
 You can get back to them on it or better yet, work together at finding the answers.